FTC7393/evlib_book/src/state_machine_framework/StateMap.md

-The StateMap class stores the next [[StateName]]s and their corresponding [[EndCondition]]s.
+The StateMap class stores the next [StateName](StateName.md)s and their corresponding [EndCondition](EndCondition.md)s.
 It has several of() methods for easily creating StateMap objects.
-It is used in [[AbstractState]] to keep track of the transitions out of a state.
+It is used in [AbstractState](AbstractState.md) to keep track of the transitions out of a state.

 [ftc/electronvolts/statemachine/StateMap.java](https://github.com/FTC7393/state-machine-framework/blob/master/src/ftc/electronvolts/statemachine/StateMap.java)
 ```java